tarwn/lessthandot-hugo/blogs/content/posts/2008-09-08-what-is-deferred-name-resolution-and-why.md

 >
 > In the resolution stage, Microsoft SQL Server 2000 also performs other validation activities (for example, checking the compatibility of a column data type with variables).
 If the objects referenced by the stored procedure are missing when the stored procedure is executed, the stored procedure stops executing when it gets to the statement that references the missing object.
 In this case, or if other errors are found in the resolution stage, an error is returned.

 So what is happening is that beginning with SQL server 7 deferred name resolution was enabled for real tables but not for temporary tables.
-If you change the code to use a real table instead of a temporary table you won&#8217;t have any problem
+If you change the code to use a real table instead of a temporary table you won't have any problem

 Run this to see what I mean